codysharma/web_scraper/README.md

 # web_scraper
 ToDo
--make scraper work for 1 site
--make scraper export report
 -make scraper into object methods for which I can paramaterize the websites as args
+-make url for each job part of the saved info for auto linking?